tristanpwdennis/basicwgs/README.md

 ### Output

-The final vcfs and bam files will be published in the ```results``` directory in each dataset directory according to sample name
+The final bam files  and most qc data will be published in the ```results``` directory in each dataset directory according to sample name
 The individual fastqc and bamqc data will be published in the ``` individual_reports``` subdirectory and agglomerated in the ```multiqc_report.html``` document.
 A tab delimited text file ```mapping_stats.csv``` contains the flagstat data for analysis etc